ayumi-cloud/oc-security-module/README.md

 #### Project type

-Users can select different project types such as `vue.js`, `react`, `angular`, `bootstrap`, `flat html` etc. Also users will select their server type, such as `Microsoft IIS`, `Nginx`,  `Apache` etc. and October II will create a more custom cms for the user based off their project type.
+Users can now select different project types such as `vue.js`, `react`, `angular`, `bootstrap`, `flat html` etc. Also users will select their server type, such as `Microsoft IIS`, `Nginx`,  `Apache` etc. and October II will create a more custom cms for the user based off their project type.
 The security module will also be more configured to their server type giving a better more secure user experience.

 ### Loading and saving methods for form fields